covid-at-home/covid-at-home/level2.md

 The "Worried Well" is a medical term for people who visit the doctor when they are not really (all that) sick, because they need reassurance.
 The coming weeks and months are not a good time for that.
 This website aims to give you more confidence and preparedness in caring for yourself, friends, and loved ones until you / they actually need professional help.

-Consider using relaxation techniques to slow a rapid respiration or heart rate that may be partially due to anxiety (or just to chill out):
+Consider using relaxation techniques to slow a rapid breath or heart rate that may be partially due to anxiety (or just to chill out):
 - Listen to soothing music.
 - Check in with a friend electronically.
 - See if you can slow your breathing and bring down your heart rate by counting longer for forceful exhaling than for gentle inhaling.
 Some people use 4-7-8, and others prefer 5-2-5 to try slowing down their inhale-hold-exhale patterns.
 Use what feels best for you.